Mexico Worries That A New Border Wall Will Worsen Flooding

 The International Boundary and Water Commission, located in Juarez, Mexico, and El Paso, Texas, has tried to resolve differences quietly with professionalism and diplomacy in its 128 years of existence.
 But the bold plan for Trump's wall is straining that cross-border collegiality.

-Steven Mumme, a political science professor at Colorado State University who has studied U.S.-Mexico water diplomacy for nearly 40 years, predicts a showdown is coming.
+Stephen Mumme, a political science professor at Colorado State University who has studied U.S.-Mexico water diplomacy for nearly 40 years, predicts a showdown is coming.

 "This is supposed to go forward on a binational, cooperative basis, and that is not happening," Mumme said.
 "Mexico asserting a treaty right under the 1970 Boundary Treaty is more likely than ever because of the heightened nationalism and the indignation about the United States fence/wall project."

-To protest the border wall, Mexican officials on the boundary and water commission would first lodge a formal complaint with their counterpart across the river in El Paso.
+To protest the border wall, Mexican officials on the Boundary and Water Commission would first lodge a formal complaint with their counterpart across the river in El Paso.
 If they don't resolve the dispute, the matter goes to the State Department and its Mexican equivalent, and finally, to arbitration before a world court.

 Mumme says concerns over floods on the border are well-founded.
 He and other river hydraulics experts point out that a wall built in a floodplain acts like a dam.
 During torrential rains, these obstructions deflect water and worsen flooding.